guptamvjm/182-diffusers/examples/custom_diffusion/README.md

 # HELLO 182 REVIEWERS

 To run our code, simply run `bash learn_two.sh`.
 This will require significant compute.
+You will also need to sign into your huggingface on the CLI and into wandb (weights and biases) on the CLI.

-On the other hand, to generate results, simpy run `python3 inference_two.py`.
+On the other hand, to generate results, first download our weights from Google Drive, at this link: https://drive.google.com/drive/folders/1XE84qzNvymLYvEW_NSRcSFCzsEYSJE40?usp=sharing.
+Then, put that folder into 182_diffusers/examples/custom_diffusion.
+Then, run `python3 inference_two.py`.
 You can change the prompt inside of this file as well.

 The following README is the original repo README.